Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

-soil mapping can benefit from other sources of information and can implement Jenny’s *State Factor Model of soil formation* [@Jenny1968; @jenny1994factors; @Heuvelink2001Geoderma; @McBratney2011HSS], which is already known from the time of Dokuchaev [@Florinsky2012Dokuchaev].
+soil mapping can benefit from other sources of information and can implement Jenny’s *State Factor Model of soil formation* [@Jenny1968; @jenny1994factors; @Heuvelink2001Geoderma; @McBratney2011HSS], which has been known from the time of Dokuchaev [@Florinsky2012Dokuchaev].
 The covariates are often maps of environmental properties that are known to be related to the soil property of interest (e.g. elevation, land cover, geology) but could also be the outcome of a mechanistic soil